Academixedu/Adv_Java-Notes/Collections.md

 **LinkedHashMap:** Extends HashMap and maintains a linked list of the entries to preserve the insertion order.
 Provides predictable iteration order.

 TreeMap: Implements the Map interface using a red-black tree.
 Maintains the keys in a sorted order.
 Provides logarithmic time performance for basic operations (put, remove, contains).

+🟢 HashMap
+HashMap is part of the Java Collections Framework and implements the Map interface.
+It represents a collection of key-value pairs where each key is unique.
+The HashMap allows for efficient retrieval and manipulation of data based on keys.

+Key Features of HashMap
+Key-Value Pair: Stores data in key-value pairs, allowing for efficient access to values based on keys.

+No Duplicate Keys: Each key must be unique.
+If a duplicate key is added, the existing value is replaced with the new value.

+Dynamic Size: The size of the HashMap grows automatically as elements are added.

+Non-Synchronized: Not thread-safe unless externally synchronized.

+Performance: Provides constant-time performance for basic operations like put, get, and remove, on average.

+Internal Mechanism of HashMap
+Hashing: HashMap uses a hash table to store the key-value pairs.
+Each key is hashed to determine its position in the table.

+Buckets: The table is divided into buckets, and each bucket can hold multiple key-value pairs (in case of hash collisions).
+This allows for efficient storage and retrieval.

+Load Factor: The load factor determines when to increase the size of the map.
+The default load factor is 0.75, which offers a good balance between time and space cost.